Peeling Bipartite Networks for Dense Subgraph Discovery: Background

 \begin{defn} A subgraph $H\!=\!\!(V, \!E)$ of $G$ is a \textbf{k-(2,3)-nucleus}, iff \begin{compactitem}[\leftmargin=-1.5ex $\bullet$] \item each edge takes part in at least $k$ triangles; \item any pair of edges in $E$ is connected by series of triangles; \item no other subgraph of $G$ that subsumes $H$ is a \textbf{k-(2,3)-nucleus}. \end{compactitem} \end{defn}

 Here $(2,3)$ refers to the 2-clique (edge) and 3-clique (triangle) relations.
-Two edges $e$ and $f$ are connected by \textit{series of triangles} if there exists a sequence of edges $e = e_1, e_2, \ldots, e_k = f$ such that for each $i$, some triangle contains $e_i \cup e_{i+1}$.
-Figures~\ref{fig:nuc1} and~\ref{fig:nuc2} illustrate examples.
-In Figure~\ref{fig:nuc1}, entire graph is a 3-core.
+Two edges $e$ and $f$ are connected by \textit{series of triangles} if there exists a sequence of edges $e = e_1, e_2, \ldots, e_k = f$ such that for each $i$, some triangle contains $e_i$ and $e_{i+1}$.
+In Fig.~\ref{fig:nuc1}, entire graph is a 2-core.
 Two separate 1-trusses appear since the middle edge has no triangle.
-In Figure~\ref{fig:nuc2}, each edge takes part in 1 triangle, making the entire graph $1$-truss.
-However, two separate $2$-($2,3$) nuclei exist, because there is no triangle that can connect edges from each nucleus.
+In Fig.~\ref{fig:nuc2}, each edge takes part in 1 triangle, making the entire graph $1$-truss.
+However, two separate $1$-($2,3$) nuclei exist, because there is no triangle that connect edges from each nucleus.